HEPA Air Purifiers Vs Upgrading Your HVAC System

 - Avoid add-ons (ionizers, UV lights, etc)

 The reason for choosing a HEPA air purifier with a high air flow for COVID is that the virus is passed through the air.
-You need to clean the air quickly to remove the virus particles.
+You need to clean the air quickly to remove airborne particles to mitigate the spread of viruses.
 Only a HEPA filter can capture a virus and do so with enough air flow.

 Other technologies like UV require contact time of hours and minutes and that doesn't get the job done when you need to remove airborne particles.
 Air cleaners that focus on electronic filtering are not suggested and in some cases schools are removing systems that were purchased in the fall.

 The CADR that they reference represents the volume of clean air that comes out of the air purifier.
 There are three different CADR’s and look for the smoke CADR when sizing a room.